horsmanlab/horsmanlab.github.io/lab_handbook.md

 ### Record Keeping & Documenting Progress<br/>
 - **Lab notebook** - All lab members are required to keep an accurate and detailed lab notebook.
 This is the legal record of research that belongs to the laboratory.
 This notebook needs to contain sufficient details to enable experimental replication by another person.
 I will provide a notebook with carbon copy sheets that you may take with you when you leave the lab.<br/>
 - **OSF repository** - Increasingly we generate data that requires digital storage.
 Each lab member will be given access to a digitial repository at the Open Science Framework (osf.io) and a lab Dropbox folder.
-Each lab member should maintain and update an OSF project page as a more flexible and accessible record of your research project.<br/>
+Each lab member should maintain and update an OSF project page as a more flexible and remotely accessible record of your research project.<br/>
 - **Lab inventory** - New chemicals should be added to the inventory immediately upon receipt.
 Important lab strains should be archived as glycerol stocks in the -80 C freezer and documented in the inventory.<br/>
 - **Progress Reports** - A short progress report should be submitted at the end of each semester.
 You can use your semester plan (see intentionality above) to broadly structure the report around what you planned, what  you accomplished, and where you fell short and why.
 Details on its format can be found here.<br/>